-Lectures will provide consist of a short introduction followed and by (student prepared) case presentations and class discussion.
-Active participation in the class discussion is required to attain the learning goals and will therefore be taken into account for the final grade.
+Lectures will provide a short introduction followed by (prepared) case presentations and class discussion.
+Active participation in the class discussion is required to attain the learning goals and will be taken into account for the final grade.

 Weekly assignments will involve substantial reading from the prescribed book, accompanied by assessment tests to check comprehension.
 In addition, the assignments will alternate between writing a short papers, preparing for presentation in class or enriching the course content.

 The final exam will consist of a major written assignment.
-Details on the assignment will be provided in class. , but cCompletion does require a deep understanding of the strategy concepts and extensive practice in the application of theory to a business situation as exercised in the weekly assignments.
-The best preparation is class participationin the class discussions.
-The deadline for the finalis assignment will be 2 weeks after finishing of the lectures.
+Details on the assignment will be provided in class, but completion does require a deep understanding of the strategy concepts and extensive practice in the application of theory to a business situation.
+The best preparation is class participation.
+The deadline for this assignment will be 2 weeks after finishing of the lectures.

 The course grade will be computed as follows (grades 9 or above will require exceptional work):